-(p) New accounting standards and interpretations
+(p) New accounting standards and interpretations not yet adopted

-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2018 reporting periods and have not been early adopted by the Group.
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2019 reporting periods and have not been early adopted by the Group.
 The Group's assessment of the impact of these new standards and interpretations is set out below.
 New standards and interpretations not mentioned are considered unlikely to impact on the financial reporting of the Group.